MabelQi/PEFT4CSD/README.md

 - `dataset` folder

-  contains the training, validation, and test sets for two types of method-level code smells: *Complex Conditional (CC)*, *Complex Method (CM)*, and *Data Class (DC)*.
+  contains the training, validation, and test sets for four types of code smells at both the method and class level: *Complex Conditional (CC)*, *Complex Method (CM)*, and *Data Class (DC)*.
 Additionally, it includes training sets with 50, 100, 250, and 500 samples for low-resource scenarios.

 - `results` folder